Methodology

 If you maintain one of the tools on the leaderboard and want to improve its score, the per-tool page is your punch list.

-The check IDs (p1-non-interactive, p2-json-output, etc.) are stable and citeable in commits and PRs.
+The audit IDs (p1-non-interactive, p2-json-output, etc.) are stable and citeable in commits and PRs.